ameen-ulhaq/ameen-ulhaq/README.md

 ### Hey! 👋 I'm Ameen

-I am a web designer and developer using front-end, back-end, and CMS technologies.
+I am a web designer and developer working with front-end, back-end, and CMS technologies.

 <!--
 **ameen-ulhaq/ameen-ulhaq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.